Human vestigiality: Head

 The occipitalis minor is a muscle in the back of the head which normally joins to the auricular muscles of the ear.
-This muscle is very sporadic in frequency—always present in Malays, present in 56% of Africans, 50% of Japanese, and 36% of Europeans, and nonexistent in the Khoikhoi people of southwestern Africa and in Melanesians.
+This muscle is very sporadic in frequency—always present in Malays, present in 56% of Africans, 50% of Japanese, and 36% of Europeans, and nonexistent in the Khoekhoe people of southwestern Africa and in Melanesians.
 Other small muscles in the head associated with the occipital region and the post-auricular muscle complex are often variable in their frequency.

-The platysma, a quadrangular (four sides) muscle in a sheet-like configuration, is a vestigial remnant of the panniculous carnosus of animals.
+The platysma, a quadrangular (four sides) muscle in a sheet-like configuration, is a vestigial remnant of the panniculus carnosus of animals.
 In horses, it is the muscle that allows it to flick a fly off its back.

 Face

-In many lower animals, the upper lip and sinus area is associated with whiskers or vibrissae which serve a sensory function.
+In many animals, the upper lip and sinus area is associated with whiskers or vibrissae which serve a sensory function.
 In humans, these whiskers do not exist but there are still sporadic cases where elements of the associated vibrissal capsular muscles or sinus hair muscles can be found.
 Based on histological studies of the upper lips of 20 cadavers, Tamatsu et al. found that structures resembling such muscles were present in 35% (7/20) of their specimens.